Longtime news executive William J. Keating dead at 93

 CINCINNATI (AP) — William J. Keating, who spent three decades as an Ohio newspaper executive after leaving Congress in the mid-1970s, has died, his family confirmed.
 He was 93.

 The Cincinnati native led The Cincinnati Enquirer as president and later as publisher.
 He served on the board of The Associated Press for 25 years, chairing the global news organization from 1987 to 1992.
-He also held executive positions in the Gannett Co., where he served as general counsel, a regional newspaper president, and helped put together the joint operating agreement that combined the business operations of Detroit’s two competing daily newspapers.
+He also held executive positions in the Gannett Co., where he served as general counsel and a regional newspaper president.

+Louis D. Boccardi, former AP CEO and president, said Thursday that news executives were exchanging many phone calls sharing warm memories of Keating, who died Wednesday after being in failing health for some time.

+“He was very popular — a wonderful man,” Boccardi said.
+“His mantra was ‘Let’s try to do the right thing.’ “

 Genial and modest, but driven and fiercely competitive, Keating was a champion swimmer who is in the University of Cincinnati athletic hall of fame.
 He helped build a Cincinnati law firm from scratch and had a flourishing political career until he gave up his U.S. House seat in 1974 to become The Enquirer’s president.

-Note: Editor’s Note: Keating’s comments are from a 2005 interview at AP headquarters with Kelly Tunney, former AP senior vice president